Download a printable pdf file of the theme from this link.

 - It is very important that we all recognize that the feelings of an individual are neither right nor wrong.
 They are real and need to be respected.

-- In accordance with the Truth and Reconciliation Commission Report, the four guiding principles for the new relationship are “mutual recognition, mutual respect, sharing, and mutual responsibility.”
-(Interim Report, page 23)
+- In accordance with the Truth and Reconciliation Commission Report, the four guidin principles for the new relationship are “mutual recognition, mutual respect, sharing, and mutual responsibility” (Interim Report, page 23).

 - We ask you to be conscious of your sharing time so that everyone has a chance to participate.
-Because we have a number of gatherings you will have ample opportunity to share your ideas and feelings.
+Because we have a number of gatherings, you will have ample opportunity to share your ideas and feelings.
+We will have to bring closure to our circle at (…o’clock).